 But the natural man does not receive the things of the Spirit of God,

 The soulish man does not “receive the things of the Spirit of God.”
 He has no capacity to appreciate divine truth.
 God’s Word does not penetrate his thinking.
 The word “receive” means welcome.
 He does not welcome the Word of God into his soul because he is self-sufficient in his soul.
+God’s Word does not penetrate the deadness of his soul and he has no capacity to receive transcendent discernment.

 for they are foolishness to him;